SPIRITUAL TRAVEL.ORG

 The Spiritual Travel Logo

 Tibetan Buddhism has concentrated more attention on helping the dying person cross the borders of death than any other living religious tradition.
-The Tibetan Book of the Dead or (Bardo Thodol) and other sources give detailed descriptions of the stages of death and afterlife, as well as instructions about how the dying individual should confront and react to these mysterious places and events.
+The Tibetan Book of the Dead (or Bardo Thodol) and other sources give detailed descriptions of the stages of death and afterlife, as well as instructions about how the dying individual should confront and react to these mysterious places and events.
 This text has a unique history that interested readers can learn more about on The Bardo Thodol and the Tibetan Terma Tradition page.

 It remains an open question whether the information in the Bardo Thodol can be applied to people of other cultures and religions.
 We will assume that there is some commonality across the cultural divide as have many other writers, and hope to gain some wisdom about the after death process for Westerners from this Eastern text.